 3. Karma Marga: The path of rightful action

-There are many people who say that they do not believe in Krishna, God, religion or in the metaphorical epics explaining the Sanatana Dharma.
+There are many people who say that they do not believe in Krishna, ‘god’, religion or in the metaphorical epics explaining the Sanatana Dharma.
 That is perfectly alright.
-The Sanatana Dharma does not menace you with an eternal hellfire or anything like that like some devilish foreign cults do.
-There is no compulsion to believe in the existence of Krishna.
-A person who performs his or her duty without any attachment to the fruit of their action is a Karmayogi and such a person is automatically dear to Krishna!
-This person has only one goal and that is perfection in work.
+The Sanatana Dharma does not menace you with eternal hellfire or anything like that like some devilish foreign cults do.
+There is no compulsion to believe in anything.
+A person who performs his or her duty without any attachment to the fruit of their action is a Karmayogi and such a person is automatically dear to Krishna.
+This person has only one goal, and that is perfection in work.
 There are a few countries in the world with ‘Karma Yoga’ ingrained in the national psyche.
-Such countries turn out the best products with highest levels of quality.
-Their people don’t ‘work less’ for less money but maintain the quality of their work under all circumstances.
+Such countries turn out the best products with the highest levels of quality.
+Their people don’t ‘work less’ for less money, but maintain the quality of their work under all circumstances.
 All that Karmayogis need to do is to perform their work to the best of their ability and not be attached to the results.

 Jai Shri Krishna